In some cases, the meeting room address found on this page might return a "Not found" error. This can happen for a couple of reasons:

 More examples and documentation are available on MSDN:

-Connecting with Office 365 and running a hybrid environment?
+Connecting with Microsoft 365 and running a hybrid environment?

-Connecting Robin with Office 365 is easier than Exchange in most cases.
-As long as the room resources you’d like to manage are available to the Office 365 tenant, you can skip Exchange setup entirely.
+Connecting Robin with Microsoft 365 is easier than Exchange in most cases.
+As long as the room resources you’d like to manage are available to the Microsoft 365 tenant, you can skip the Exchange setup entirely.